Skip to main content

 Call members

-Call members can receive push notifications.
+• Call members will receive push notifications.

 // Call members need to be existing users